dumdumrobots/pioneer/README.md

 ![Detect Yellow Colour 1](ConeDetection/detectColour/results/detectYellow1.jpg) Also, the script *detectColour/detectRedColourImage.py* is used to identify the specific yellow colour ranges in the images.
 The new range is [20,190,210] to [30,255,255] and seems to be more reliable but it also needs to be checked with different light.
 ![Detect Yellow Colour 2](ConeDetection/detectColour/results/detectYellow2.jpg)

-The website https://pinetools.com/image-color-picker offers the opportunity to upload an image and check the HSV values.

 ## 6. Avoid Collision with Moving Obstacles